binbashar/le-genai-agents-bedrock-workshop/packages/cdk_infra/README.md

 This application provides a set of [AWS CDK stacks](/packages/cdk_infra/src/stacks/) and [constructs](/packages/cdk_infra/src/constructs/) for deploying and managing various components related to Amazon Bedrock and AI services.
 The main components include:

 ### Case 4.
 All
-This will deploy all use cases (Chatbot, Text2SQL, and Document Processing).
+This will deploy all use cases (Chatbot, Text2SQL).
 It will create all the resources mentioned in the above use cases.

 ## CDK Stacks